polaroidkidd/blog/React-Typescript-Intro.md

 [Here](https://www.educba.com/typescript-type-vs-interface/) are some helpful tips and tricks to help you decide.
 In the end, what ever you choose, ***stick to it!***

-##  18. <a name='LibrariesTypes'></a>Libraries & Types
+##  18. Using untyped libraries

-Basically, when you install a third party library, which doesn't have types you have two options.
+Some libraries you'd like touse in your projects don't provide their own types.
+In this scenario you have two options:

   1. Declare the types yourself in a `*.d.ts` file
-  2. Install the types (usually `@types/LIBRARYMANE`)
+  2. Install the types (usually `@types/LIBRARYMANE`) from the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.

 An example `*.d.ts` file can look as simple as this: